 Quick to multiply

-New Zealand mudsnails reproduce by cloing so one small New Zealand mudsnail can lead to a snail population of 12 million in just three seasons!
+New Zealand mudsnails reproduce by cloning so one small New Zealand mudsnail can lead to a snail population of 12 million in just three seasons!
+These snails were discovered in Lake Padden in 2018.